Aveglia/vAMPirus/docs/HelpDocumentation.md

         // Classification settings - if planning on inferring LCA from RVDB annotation files OR using NCBI taxonomy files, confirm options below are accurate.
             // Path to directory RVDB hmm annotation .txt file - see manual for information on this.
 Leave as is if not planning on using RVDB LCA. dbanno="DATABASEANNOT"
-            // Set lca="T" if you would like to add "Least Common Ancestor" classifications to taxonomy results using information provided by RVDB annotation files (works when using NCBI or RVDB databases) - example: "ASV1, Viruses::Duplodnaviria::Heunggongvirae::Peploviricota::Herviviricetes::Herpesvirales::Herpesviridae::Gammaherpesvirinae::Macavirus" lca="LCAT"
+            // Set lca="T" if you would like to add "Lowest Common Ancestor" classifications to taxonomy results using information provided by RVDB annotation files (works when using NCBI or RVDB databases) - example: "ASV1, Viruses::Duplodnaviria::Heunggongvirae::Peploviricota::Herviviricetes::Herpesvirales::Herpesviridae::Gammaherpesvirinae::Macavirus" lca="LCAT"
             // DIAMOND taxonomy inference using NCBI taxmap files (can be downloaded using the startup script using the option -t); set to "true" for this to run (ONLY WORKS WITH dbtype="NCBI") ncbitax="false"

 The third block of options is regarding the two different methods thats could be used to get putative taxonomic classifications for your sequences:

-1. Grabbing "Least Common Ancestor" (LCA) information from the annotation files associated with the Reference Virus DataBase (RVDB; https://rvdb-prot.pasteur.fr/).
+1. Grabbing "Lowest Common Ancestor" (LCA) information from the annotation files associated with the Reference Virus DataBase (RVDB; https://rvdb-prot.pasteur.fr/).

 By default, these annotation files are downloaded when you use the startup script to download any of the possible three databases.
 The "dbanno" variable refers to the path to the annotation files, if using the startup script, this will automatically be edited.